Case Closed: Captured in Her Eyes: Plot

 Shiratori’s sister later has a party to bless her marriage.
-When Kogoro sees Megure again, he tries to get info, but the Megure remains silent.
+When Kogoro sees Megure again, he tries to get info, but Megure remains silent.
 Conan realizes that Meguire may know something that is kept confidential.
 Kogoro and Conan later try to blackmail Takagi using the info that Takagi likes Sato.
 Takagi tells Kogoro and Conan that the second victim held his notebook during his dying moments, something not mentioned to the media.
 Shiratori appears and tells Kogoro that all the info he will be getting, and that he "need not to know."
 Conan thinks of the words and fears the killer may be associated to the police force, or the entire force itself.

 Sonoko and Ran are shown asking Eri how Kogoro proposed to her, while Sato goes to the bathroom.
 Ran runs into her as she leaves.
 The culprit then sets off a bomb, cutting off power to the floor.
 Ran picks up a flashlight from under the sink, which the killer uses to shoot.
 Sato, however, shields Ran and is shot multiple times.
 Light from the flashlight shines on the culprit's face (the traditional humanoid silhouette).
 Sato is shown unconscious, and Ran faints when she sees her bloody hands, blaming herself for what has happened.
 At the hospital, Megure states Sato has a 50-50 chance of living.
 Surgeon-turned-psychiatrist Kyosuke Kazato diagnoses Ran with amnesia, explaining that she lost memories of everybody she knew, including the memories of the current day.